jluxinlan/tron-multi-sig/README.md

 - **Connection Flow:**
   1. Authentication: The client includes valid authentication parameters in the HTTP request URL.(The format is specified by the server and you can refer to [[API Authentication Specification]](#api-authentication-specification) for details)
   2. Connection establishment: After validation, the client sends the current operating address for subscribe.
+The server will then return all pending transactions associated with that subscription address.
+The data structure for this message is a jsonArray.
-  3. Data exchange: The server pushes pending transactions and transaction status updates for the client to sign as required.
-Multisign transactions involving the current address will also be pushed.
-The front end will determine whether the transaction is pending signing.
+  3. Data exchange: The server will push new pending transactions and transaction status updates related to the subscribed address for the client to sign.
+The data structure for these pushed messages is a jsonObj.
+The front end is responsible for determining whether a transaction is in a "pending signature" state.
+  4. Connection Maintenance (Keep-Alive): To keep the connection active, the client must send a ping message: {"type": "ping"}.
+The interval between pings must be less than 60 seconds.
+If the connection is dropped, a reconnection is required.

 - **Response Example:**